maliput/drake_vendor/README.md

 no guarantees that nightly snapshots will be eternally available.

 A verification file, `VERSION.TXT` is also provided to check that any installed version matches the version specified in `package.xml`.
-This is used by both the `drake-installer` utility for a post-installation check and the exported `drake_vendor` cmake modules to verify the discovered drake is the correct version.
+This is used by both the `drake_installer` utility for a post-installation check and the exported `drake_vendor` cmake modules to verify the discovered drake is the correct version.
 This verification file will be deprecated when the drake binary installation can advertise it's semantic version itself